How often should you water a bonsai ficus

 5. Adjust your watering schedule based on the specific needs of your bonsai ficus.
 Keep track of how quickly the soil dries out and make adjustments accordingly.

-See also How to trim a wisteria bonsai
+See also How to water a golden larch bonsai

 Remember that these guidelines are general recommendations.
 You should always observe your bonsai ficus closely and adjust the watering schedule as needed based on its individual needs and conditions.